 B. To install create, erect, or maintain any sign requiring a permit without such a permit.

-2. B. Each sign installed, created, erected, or maintained in violation of this Chapter shall be considered a separate violation.
+2. A..
+Each sign installed, created, erected, or maintained in violation of this Chapter shall be considered a separate violation.

 3. Unless specified elsewhere in this Chapter any signs placed within a road right-of-way or on utility poles will be considered a violation of this Chapter and may be removed by the City at the expense of the owner.